confidential-containers/trustee-operator/README.md

-  // KbsSecretResources is an array of secret names that contain the keys required by clients KbsSecretResources []string `json:"kbsSecretResources,omitempty"` }
+  // KbsSecretResources is an array of secret names that contain the keys required by clients KbsSecretResources []string `json:"kbsSecretResources,omitempty"`

+// kbsResourcePolicyConfigMapName is the name of the configmap that contains the Resource Policy
+	KbsResourcePolicyConfigMapName string `json:"kbsResourcePolicyConfigMapName,omitempty"`
+}
 ```